Ikaria: Century of Invisibility (1521–1601)

-Knights Hospitalier - Ottoman Era
+The Ottoman Empire seized Ikaria in 1521, conquering it from the Knights Hospitaller.
+It was around this time that piracy reached new heights and the islanders fully embraced the tactic of invisibility: they retreated to secure areas in the island's highlands, entirely abandoning the coastal regions, hiding their villages and homes to give any attackers the impression that the island was entirely depopulated.
+Self-defence also included the use of watchtowers and communal hidden supplies to be used in time of need, whose theft was punishable even by death.
+Locals were said to attack any unwanted visitors on their coastline, even shipwrecked sailors.
+This method was largely successful in protecting the island from piracy, most notably the raids of corsair Hayreddin Barbarossa.
+This period of extreme self-imposed isolation, also called the Century of Invisibility, started subsiding during the reign of Suleiman the Magnificent and had ended by 1601, lasting around 80 years.

-The Knights of St. John, who had their base in Rhodes, exerted some control over Ikaria until 1521, when the Ottoman Empire incorporated Ikaria into its realm.
-It was at this time that the problem of piracy reached new heights, where the islanders embraced the tactic of invisibility: they retreated to the island's highlands, hiding their villages and homes.
-For defence against pirates, aside from this tactic (sparse habitation and hiding of residences) there were watchtowers, various points of concentration and defence (such as plateaus invisible from the sea) and communal hidden supplies to be used in time of need.
-Their theft was punishable even by death according to the common law of the time.
-Locals were reported attacking any unwanted visitors on their coastlines, even shipwrecked sailors.
+Church of St. Theoktisti of Lesvos, Pigi village.
+The oldest references to this church are from 1688.

-The Ikarians lynched the first Turkish tax collector but managed to escape punishment.
-The oral story in regards to the event talks of an Ottoman Aga, who demanded two locals to carry him on their shoulders atop a seat.
-The carriers, unable to accept the forcefulness, threw him off a cliff in the Kako Katavasidi area.
-The Turkish authorities rounded up the population and demanded to know who the perpetrator was, but the answer they received according to legend was "all of us, milord".
-The Turks realistically determined that there was neither profit nor honour in punishing all.
+The Ikarians are said to have lynched the first Ottoman tax collector who arrived to their island but managed to escape punishment.
+A local tale talks of an Ottoman Agha who demanded two locals to carry him on their shoulders atop a seat.
+The carriers, unable to accept this humiliation, threw him off a cliff in the Kako Katavasidi area, deep in the island's highlands.
+The Ottoman authorities rounded up the population and demanded to know who the perpetrator was, but the answer they received according to legend was "all of us, sire".
+The conquerors determined that there was neither profit nor honour in punishing all.

-The Ottomans imposed a very loose administration, not sending any officials to Ikaria for several centuries, although in later years they would appoint groups of locals in each village of the island to act as Kodjabashis in order to collect taxes for the empire.
-The best account that we have of the island during the early years of the Ottoman rule is from the Archbishop J. Georgirenes, who in 1677 described the island as having almost 1,000 hardy, long-lived inhabitants, who were the poorest people in the Aegean.
+The Ottomans imposed a very loose administration, not sending any officials to Ikaria for several centuries, although from the 19th century onwards they appointed an Agha and groups of locals in each village to act as Kodjabashis in order to collect taxes for the empire.
+The best account available of the island during the early years of the Ottoman rule is from Joseph Georgirenes, bishop of Samos, who in 1677 described the island as having almost 1,000 hardy, long-lived inhabitants, who were the poorest people in the Aegean.